The Internet equals convenience. That said, it has many dangers, so it’s necessary to know how to protect your identity in the online world.

 5. Check Plugins and Add-ons

-Another way to learn how to protect your identity online is to check website plugins.
+Another way to protect your online identity is to check website plugins.
 Look out for apps that you haven’t authorized.
 If you do, disable their permissions to access your computer.
 Clicking on them will give a hacker access to your laptop and financial accounts.

 6. Check Website Security